wobh/wobh.github.io/_posts/2023-03-06-wad-crud-deletes-resource-hard-soft.md

     -   administrative delete action
 -   How can "lifecycle" changes like this be logged, reported on, or audited?
+-   What/How are associated resources effected by this kind of "delete"? (grateful thanks to the reader who suggested this)

 If soft deleted resources are managable by users, I think it's worth considering whether the semantics should be shifted to a "hide/show"